pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 ```

-The port is open, so the nginx server should be available... now, we'll use the ip of the cluster, and the port we've exposed to access the server.
+The port is open, so the **nginx** web server should be available.
+Now, we'll use the IP of the cluster and the port we've exposed to access the server.

 Then we can assemble the url as http:// + [icp master ip] + ":" + [port assigned by the service].
 If the ip address for the master of our cluster is 192.168.99.100 then we should use http://192.168.99.100:30839 to access our new Nginx server.